amcharts/covid-charts/README.md

 ### Update frequency
 Data is updated roughly once per hour.

+### United States data
+Data for U.S. does not contain numbers of recovered cases.

 ## Files
 We have a request: please download and put all the files required for displaying the charts on your websites.
 Due to high demand for this kind of information, it might put a huge load on our servers, something they might not be able to handle.
 We're giving this away for free, please help us by easing the load.